 I wonder if the Left Behind authors offer refunds given the entire premise of their series of 16 books (and four movies) is built on an entirely incorrect reading of this passage?

 All joking aside, remember that Jesus began this discourse saying,

-Few ideas are more deceiving than the notion that the ungodly are left behind and the redeemed are evacuated from the earth.
-It’s at complete odds with the Kingdom message, as it foments a fearful, defeatist escapism.
+Few ideas are more deceiving than the notion that the ungodly are left behind when the redeemed are evacuated from a God-forsaken earth.
+It’s at complete odds with the Kingdom message, as it foments a fearful and defeatist escapism.

 So, who’s left behind (to use this trite phrase)?

 The redeemed are left behind, as they celebrate the coming of their King and the age inaugurated by His return.